Kevpatch/Proj4CS/README.md

 But I will say I do love my brothers, Joey and Brian.
 Though there are probably LOTS of Joseph or Brian Patchetts out there.
 I'll give you one little hint for each.
-Oliver Alvarado Rodriguez
+Oliver Alvarado Rodriguez and Edward Schulman
-Edward Schulman